coffeemuse/ISPF/README.md

 # ISPF
-Package for mvs-sysgen (MVS/CE) to auto install Wally Mclaughlin's reimplementation/code of ISPF.
+Package for [mvs-sysgen (MVS/CE)](https://github.com/MVS-sysgen/sysgen) to auto install Wally Mclaughlin's reimplementation/clone of ISPF.

 ## Note
 You must obtain the tape file directly from Wally.
-This repo only provides the supporting pieces to automated the installation.
+This repo only provides the supporting pieces to automate the installation.
+He has not given me permission to distribute his ISPF, therefore I leave it up to you to obtain the tape from Wally.

 ## VERY IMPORTANT NOTE
 This install updates the logon procedure and will fail if users are currently logged into your system when those steps are exectuted.